ZalaPopal/Global_E_Commerce-Project/README.md

 ## 🏆 Key Results

-- Certain product categories generated significantly higher sales and profit compared to others.
+- Among product category, Furniture has the top performance in terms of total sales and profit compared to others.
-- Customer purchasing behavior varied across different customer segments.
+- Half of the customer segment is represented by consumers followed by corporate.
-- Some countries and regions consistently outperformed others in terms of revenue and profitability.
+- Countries like Mexico and Canada consistently outperformed others in terms of revenue and profitability.
-- Sales and profit showed a strong positive relationship, indicating that higher sales generally led to higher profits.
+- Sales and profit show a strong positive relationship, indicating that higher sales generally led to higher profits.
-- Shipping costs varied across regions and had an impact on overall profitability.
+- Prefered method of payment across region is credit card followed by paypal.
-- Interactive visualizations made it easier to identify trends, patterns, and business opportunities within the dataset.
+- Shipping costs were highest in the Middle East and Africa and lowest in North America, highlighting regional differences that influenced overall profitability.

 <br>